brettz9/dialog/README.md

 Currently works in at least Firefox 30.0, Safari 5.1.7, IE 11.0.
-Chrome (35.0.1916.114 m) doesn't allow registration without 'x-' but still doesn't seem to work even if APIs are defined with 'x-'.
+Chrome (35.0.1916.114 m) doesn't allow registration without 'x-' but otherwise works if the APIs are changed to be defined with 'x-'.

 # Example